SYJUN107/Road-to-DS/01-Machine Learning Core/01-Foundations/02-Math Refresher Applied ML.md

 # Probability & statistics
 These concepts provides the framework for you to understand uncertainty, modeling data and making informed decisions in ML.
 ### Baye's Theorem
+**Concept:** A fundamental theory that describes how to update the probability of a hypothesis $H$ based on new evidence $E$.
+It provides a way of getting posterior probability using prior knowledge and likelihood.
+**Formula**: $P(H|E) = \frac{P(E|H) \cdot P(H)}{P(E)}$
+- $P(H|E)$: Posterior probability of the hypothesis based on given evidence.
+- $P(E|H)$: Likelihood of evidence given a probability.
+- $P(H)$: Marginal (total) probability of the hypothesis.
+- $P(E)$: Marginal probability of the evidence.
+**ML Application:** Core to Bayesian models such as Naive Bayes Classifier or Bayesian inference.
+It is also the foundation for many probabilistic graphical models such as Hidden Markov Models.
+This concept is useful for incorporating beliefs into models such that some evidence (prior condition) can give us more information of the likelihood of something happening.
+### Probability Density Function (PDF) & Probability Mass Function (PMF)
+**Concept:** Functions that describes the probability distribution of a random variable.
+- **PMF (for discrete random variables):** Gives the probability for a discrete random variable to take on a certain value such as $P(X=x)$.
+The sum of all PMF values for all possible outcomes is 1.
+- **PDF (for continuous random variables):** The probability that a continuous random variable falls within a range of values $f(x)$ is the probability density at $x$.
+The probability of any single point is 0 (as it is extremely unlikely because continuous values have infinite values between them).
+The total area under the curve is 1.
+**ML Application:** It is used to model the distribution of input features or output variables (e.g., Gaussian distribution for continuous features, Bernoulli for binary outcomes).
+It is essential for probabilistic methods.
+### Likelihood
+**Concept:** The probability or the probability density of observing a given data when model parameters are fixed.
+It's written as $P(\text{Data}|\text{Parameters})$.
+**Crucial distinction:** Likelihood is not the same as probability.
+The key difference lies in the fact that probability refers to the probability of an outcome based on given parameters, $P(\text{Outcome}|\text{Input Parameters}$); whereas likelihood refers to how plausible different parameters are when you know the outcome, $P(\text{Input Parameters} | \text{Outcome})$.
+**ML Application:** The core function to be maximized in the Maximum Likelihood Estimation.
+It quantifies how well a set of parameters can explain over the observed data.
+- In this case by explain it means how probable is to get the observed data with certain parameters.
+### Maximum Likelihood Estimation (LME)
+**Concept:** A method for estimating the parameters of a statistical model.
+It finds the set of parameters that maximizes the likelihood function, meaning the parameters that makes the observed data most probable.
+**Method:** Often involves taking the logarithm of the likelihood function and then taking derivatives and setting to zero to find the maximum.
+**ML Application:** Widely used to "fit" parameters for many models such as Linear Regression (under Gaussian noise assumption), Logistic Regression, NB, Gaussian Mixture Models, and in Neural Network training objectives.
+It generally yields consistent and asymptotically (when sample size grows to infinity) efficient estimators.
+### Maximum A Posteriori (MAP)
+**Concept:** An extension of MLE that incorporates prior knowledge or beliefs about the parameters.
+It finds the parameter values that **maximize the posterior probability** ($P(\text{Parameters}|\text{Data})$) of the parameters given the data, which is proportional to (Likelihood * Prior).
+**Formula (Proportional):** $\text{MAP Estimate} \propto P(\text{Data} | \text{Parameters}) \cdot P(\text{Parameters})$
+**ML Application:** Used when there's reliable prior information (e.g., regularization in linear models can be viewed as MAP estimation with a Gaussian or Laplace prior on parameters).
+It helps to prevent overfitting when data is sparse, by nudging parameters towards values suggested by the prior.
+### Central Limit Theorem (CLT)
+**Concept:** States that the distribution of sample means (or sums) from almost any population distribution will be approximately **normally distributed** (aka Gaussian; it do not include skewed versions), provided the sample size is sufficiently large, regardless of the original population's distribution.
+**Key Conditions:** Samples must be independent and identically distributed (i.i.d.), and the population must have a finite mean and variance (these values exists, is a real number and not infinite).
+**ML Application:**
+- **Statistical Inference:** Justifies the use of normal distribution-based statistical tests and confidence intervals for sample means, even if the underlying data isn't normal.
+- **Neural Networks:** Helps explain why aggregate activations or weights might tend towards normal distributions.
+- **Bootstrapping:** Underpins the validity of using resampling methods to estimate properties of sample distributions.